web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/tools/babel.md

 By `tools.babel` you can modify the options of [babel-loader](https://github.com/babel/babel-loader).

 :::warning
 When using Rspack as a packaging tool, using this configuration item will slow down Rspack builds a bit.
+Because Rspack uses SWC compilation by default, there will be additional compilation overhead when configuring the Babel.
 :::

 ### Function Type